 As a warm-blooded mammal, your internal temperature remains relatively constant — at approximately 98.6 degrees.
-Moving that number up or down a whole degree requires specific circumstances such as illness or extreme temperatures.
-However, wearing improper attire in cooler temps, dehydration and low blood sugar can cause you to feel chilled after exercise.
+Moving that number up or down a whole degree requires specific circumstances, such as illness or extreme temperatures.
+However, wearing improper attire in cooler temps, dehydration and low blood sugar can cause you to feel post-workout chills.

 Video of the Day

 Still wondering, "Why do I get chills after exercise?"Ahead, learn more about the reasons why you might get chills after working out — plus how to prevent it from happening in the future.

 1. You Skipped Your Cooldown

 When you exercise, your body temperature increases.
 (Learn more about exercise's effects on body temperature.)
 Cooling down after a workout is beneficial because it gradually reduces your body temperature and regulates your blood flow back to where it was before your exercise session, according to the Mayo Clinic.
 Skipping a cooldown can cause a more drastic reduction in your body temp, which can lead to chills after running, biking, strength training and more.

 To cool down properly, continue your workout but reduce your intensity and pace gradually for 5 to 10 minutes, according to the American Academy of Orthopaedic Surgeons.
 For instance, to cool down after a brisk walk, walk slowly for 5 to 10 minutes.
 If you were running, slow to a brisk walk for a cool down.
 After cycling, spin at higher revolutions per minute with low resistance.
 Also, stretch your muscles afterward to slow the blood flow through your body and reduce your injury risk.